scipian/rfcs/0001-customer-onboarding.md

 Scipian customer onboarding will allow a seamless process for customers to onboard to the Scipian platform.
-At a high level, this includes creation of namespaces, RBAC rules, and importing Terraform state from a location external to Scipian.
+At a high level, this includes creation of namespaces, RBAC rules, and distributing the authentication CLI.

 # Motivation
 [motivation]: #motivation

 There is currently no process for a new customer to be onboarded to Scipian.
 Having a smooth process in place will be paramount to onboarding multiple customers who want to use Scipian.
 Having a low barrier of entry will encourage teams to use Scipian.

 # Guide-level explanation